My Account

 What Types of Bullying Behavior Count as Physical Bullying?

 Physical bullying is the use of physical actions to intimidate and gain control over a target.
 The physical actions are unwanted by the victim and can cause damage to their body or possessions.
 This behavior is all too common in schools.
-According to the National Center for Education Statistics, 6.7% of students in the 2016-2017 school year were physically bullied.
+According to the 2024 report of the National Center for Education Statistics, 19% of students reported experiencing bullying during the 2021–22 school year, with physical bullying being more common among male students at 6%, compared to 4% among female students.

 Some common types of violence enacted through physical bullying include: